ropensci-review-tools/ropensci-review-tools/docs/debugging/debugging.md

   1.235
 ```

-These logs can be used to examine commands issued by the bot and passed on by the Heroku serive, which always have the machine information "Faraday".
+These logs can be used to examine commands issued by the bot and passed on by the Heroku service, which always have the machine information "Faraday".

 :::{admonition} Debug Step 3
 :class: tip